martinus/robin-hood-hashing/README.md

 ### The Ugly

-This map is obviously not as well tested as `std::unorderered_map`.
+This map is obviously not as well tested as `std::unordered_map`.
 It shoud be very stable for most use cases, but there might still be untested corner cases, where the map simply gives incorrect results!
 As far as I know, none of these bugs should be left.
 But I wouldn't bet my house on it.

 ## Alternatives